 The splitter box is designed manage the full range of influent at the headworks.
 When any of the weirs are overtopped, the flows go to equalization or treatment as they overflow the lower curbs but are contained by the higher outside curb.
 Any of the mains leaving the splitter box can accommodate the Maximum Instantaneous Flowrate.
 The only way for the influent to spill at the splitter box is for a much larger flowrate than planned occur or for both equalization basins and both treatment trains be taken offline by the manual isolation valves.
-The isolation valves have position indicators connected to the SCADA system to warn operators if this condition is inadvertently set.
-An overflow for the splitter box is unnecessary.
+The isolation valves have position indicators connected this second to be sterny took training existing indicators.

+An overlaw for the splitter way distinguish operations.